bots-garden/civo-01-create-cluster/README.md

 # Civo-01: Create a K8S cluster

+> This project is the companion project of this blog post: https://k33g.hashnode.dev/create-easily-your-first-k8s-cluster-on-civocom-and-do-it-again-and-again-and

 ## Remarks

 - With Gitpod and GitLab, to store `CIVO_API_KEY`, use this pattern `*/**` for the scope of the variable.